sportstimes/site/README.md

 Main objective is to **create a community to build the codebase(s) and instructions to create real world examples**.

 This will be published on [kickofftimes.app](https://kickofftimes.app)

+Extra thoughts and details are available on the [Website Wiki](https://github.com/kickofftimes/website/wiki)